binghan1227/rust-clock-cli/README.md

 * **Countdown Timer**: Start a countdown for a specific duration or to a target time.
 * **Cross-platform**: Works on Windows, macOS, and Linux.

+### Customizing Fonts

+Font definitions are located in `src/font.rs` as simple structures containing width, height, and the bitmap data.
+New fonts can be added by appending a new `Font` entry to the `FONTS` array.

 ## Installation

 ### Download pre-built binaries